intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 Note: If the driver node in your cluster cannot install conda, you may install all dependency on a node that has conda environment instead.

 Check the Hadoop setup and configurations of our cluster.
-Make sure we properly set the environment variable `HADOOP_CONF_DIR`, which is needed to initialize Spark on YARN:
+Make sure we correctly set the environment variable `HADOOP_CONF_DIR`, which is needed to initialize Spark on YARN:

 ```bash
 export HADOOP_CONF_DIR=the directory of the hadoop and yarn configurations